erik777/kubernetes-cratedb/README.md

 Your initial folders you mount in your pod must also exist on your NFS volume before you create the Crate pods.
 Otherwise, K8S will not deploy the pods, and you will see something like an rcpbind error in your monitoring.

 Presuming your NFS server exports the root of a volume that is mounted to /exports, you will need to create the folder /exports/crate/data in your nfs-server, or just /crate/data in the root of the volume, so it can mount /crate/data in your crate pods.

+### vm.max_map_count

+CrateDB requires vm.max_map_count to be at least 262166.
+You will get an error if it is less.
+Your K8S nodes could have this set to a lower value.
+You can either change to a node image that has this set to 262166, or, you can run a DaemonSet that automatically sets it when a new K8S node is created.

+To do the latter, use the provided init-daemonset.yaml:

+    kubectl create -f init-daemonset.yaml

 ## Creating your CrateDB cluster